 We’ll look at where each site puts key content to see if it fits this Z-shape.

 Ease of purchase

 To test ease of purchase, we’ll try to buy something.
 We’ll look at the information shared during the buying process.
-For example, how clear payment and delivery options are, and the overall number of clicks.
-We’ll also look for anything which gets in the way of the purchase.
+For example, the clarity of payment and delivery options and the overall number of clicks.
+We’ll also look for anything that gets in the purchase’s way.

 Testing process - Marketing Technology